Julia Morris AKA 'The Kitten' Hints At Where 'I'm A Celeb' Will Now Be Filmed

 Did you pick the comedian and TV presenter?

-Well, the Hit Network’s Bec, Cosi & Lehmo spoke with Julia to find out more about her time on the show and she even hinted at where the next season of I'm A Celebrity, Get Me Out Of Here! will now be filmed, cause you know, international travel is kinda off the cards...
+Well, the Hit Network’s Xavier, Juelz & Pete spoke with Julia to find out more about her time on the show and she even hinted at where the next season of I'm A Celebrity, Get Me Out Of Here! will now be filmed, cause you know, international travel is kinda off the cards...

 Or is it?
 Take a listen to find out below!